 Map.
 We are happy to discuss further travel in our secondary zone or beyond and will cost a package on request.
 Contact us to discuss.

-Q16: Great, it's much clearer now!
+Q18: Great, I understand what's involved now!
 I'm ready to go ahead.
 What next?

-A: You will have received a text from us to book your induction.
+A: Complete the form and pay your deposit.
+You will receive a text or email from us -respond with the details to book your induction.
 We prefer to induct at your work site so you don't lose time and money being away from work.

 We have also begun evening inductions by appointment at our office for groups of 5+.
 If you are an individual and you would like to be part of a group induction contact us.
 Inductions generally take 30 mins to 1 hour.
 You will need to supply photographic ID (e.g passport or driving licence), NI number and home address.
 All data is protected to ICO guidelines.